nginx/unit-docs/source/unitctl.rst

 Download binaries
 *****************

-Unitctl binaries are available for Linux (ARM64 and X64) and MacOS systems.
+Unitctl binaries are available for Linux (ARM64 and X64) and macOS systems.

 Download the latest binaries from the `Unit GitHub releases page
 <https://github.com/nginx/unit/releases>`_.